Illusion of Gaia: Gameplay

-While Illusion of Gaia features a large cast of characters, Will, Freedan, and Shadow are the only playable characters in the game.
-Each possesses unique abilities, and certain areas are inaccessible without a specific character.
-The characters acquire new techniques as part of the story progression.
-Will's techniques primarily focus on accessing new areas with incidental combat applications, while Freedan's techniques are more combat-oriented.
+While Illusion of Gaia features a large cast of characters, Will, Freedan, and Shadow are the only playable characters.
+Each possesses separate abilities, and certain areas are inaccessible without a specific character.
+The characters acquire new skills as part of the story progression.
+Will's techniques primarily focus on accessing new areas with incidental combat applications, while Freedan's are more combat-oriented.
 Shadow joins the party later in the game.

 Combat is relatively straightforward.
-Characters share the same health and defense scores but have varying levels of strength.
+Characters share the same health and defense scores but have varying levels of attack strength.
 Freedan inflicts more damage than Will and has a longer reach, while Shadow deals more damage than Freedan.
 Attacks are primarily melee-based, utilizing Will's flute, Freedan's sword, or Shadow's pseudopod.
 Enemies' health bars are displayed upon attacking, appearing as a series of red spheres that represent hit points.
 Bosses cannot be revisited, and enemies reappear only when Will loses all his lives or exits an area and returns.

 Will at a Dark Space, with Gaia (center) and statues of Will's alter egos: Freedan (left) and Shadow (right).
 Dark Space also serves as a save point for players.

-Illusion of Gaia does not employ experience points; instead, when the player defeats all enemies in a room, Will receives a jewel that grants a permanent increase in attack, defense, or health power.
+Illusion of Gaia does not employ experience points; when the player defeats all enemies in a room, Will receives a jewel that grants a permanent increase in attack, defense, or health power.
 Although returning to a previously cleared area will cause enemies to reappear, the bonuses for defeating them again do not apply.
 When an enemy is defeated, it may drop a gold sphere worth a certain number of life points.
 If Will dies with 100 or more points, the player resumes play at the start of the current stage instead of losing outright.

 Illusion of Gaia lacks a currency or equipment system.
 There is only one healing item (herbs), which are scarce.
 Unlike most games of its type, previously visited areas cannot be revisited, except in the last third of the game.
 The only side quest, collecting all the Red Jewels, cannot be completed if the player fails to find some before advancing the story.

 Illusion of Gaia features a fixed difficulty setting.
 Saving occurs at Dark Spaces, which can be found in both combat and non-combat areas.
 Will can recover lost health within the Dark Spaces and may occasionally switch forms or gain abilities.